OWASP/www-policy/rules-of-procedure/leader-handbook.md

 * At each Global AppSec Training event there will be 2 seats in each training event for leaders to have on a first come-first served basis.
 * Any leader who attends the in person Leader meetings can receive a special leader’s only shirt (first come-first served, limited quantities)

-## Legal Entity
-Chapters are not legal entities and cannot sign contracts, hold independent insurance, or hold funds independently of the Foundation.
-While you can develop your chapter to meet the needs of your audience and therefore have great freedom, your chapter is not an independent legal entity.
-Chapters  Chapters must abide by the code of conduct, Foundation bylaws, the Core Purpose, Core Values, and the Chapter Leader Handbook.
-If any of these are contradictory please abide by the document preceding it in the above list.
-If you are confused, you can contact the Community Manager through contact us page.

-# Chapter 4:  Chapter Administration

 ## Handling Money